 The SHOWER model default value for time spent away from the residence is zero, i.e., people would remain in the residence for the entire 24 hours of the modeled day.
-Based on my review of plaintiff depositions (including that for Mr. Downs), it would be unusual for people to remain in the residence for the entire day as there tend to be activities such as work outside of the residence, training activities, and other Base-related obligations outside of the residence, often for at least 8 hours per day and sometimes over the course of a weekend.
+Based on my review of plaintiff depositions (including that for Mr. Hill), it would be unusual for people to remain in the residence for the entire day as there tend to be activities such as work outside of the residence, training activities, and other Base-related obligations outside of the residence, often for at least 8 hours per day and sometimes over the course of a weekend.
 It is not possible to know exactly how many hours per day, on average over the time-period spent at Camp Lejeune, that a plaintiff would have been away from a residence.

+I reviewed depositions and noted that plaintiffs generally recalled leaving their residences during the day for work and other activities.
 For this Report, I used a time-away-from-residence duration of 7 hours per day (9:00 am to 4:00 pm).
 Selecting a time away from the residence equal to 7 hours is not the most conservative (highest overall exposure) modification; it would be more conservative to estimate exposure for a population remaining at the residence all day.
 However, as noted above, it appears more typical for people at Camp Lejeune to spend at least part of the day away from their place of residence.
-I also assumed that the other modeled resident does not leave the residence during the day and is thus "using" water in the residence all day as described by the model defaults.
+I also assumed that the other three modeled residents do not leave the residence during the day and are thus "using" water in the residence all day as described by the model defaults.